anoopsarkar/nlp-class/hw2.md

 be close in vector space.
 Retrofitting involves combining these two criteria to modify the word vectors for the words in our vocabulary.

-For example the following figure shows how the semantic relations in the ontology (the edges between the white nodes) can be used to learn new word vectors (the white nodes) can relate various pre-trained word vectors (the grey nodes).
+For example, the following figure shows how the semantic relations in the ontology (the edges between the white nodes) can be used to learn new retrofitted word vectors (the white nodes).
+For each word the figures shows a link between the white node for that word (which represents the retrofitted word vectors we wish to learn) and the grey node for the same word (which comes from the pre-trained word vectors).

 ![Word graph image]({{ site.baseurl }}/assets/img/retrofit.png "Word graph with edges between related words showing the observed (grey) and the inferred (white) word vector representations."){:height="50%" width="50%"}